daniel-lopes-codbr/FCG_MS_Payments/README.md

 ## 📝 Development Notes

 - This is a study project for learning purposes
-- Uses Stripe test environment
+- Uses stripe-mock for development and testing
 - In-memory repository for simplicity
 - JWT authentication for microservice communication
 - Health checks for monitoring
+- Docker support for easy deployment

 ## 🤝 Contributing